jirikapoun/vaadin-todo/README.md

 ![Architecture diagram](https://raw.githubusercontent.com/kapoun/vaadin-todo/master/src/site/resources/todo-architecture.png)

 The application follows the Model-View-Presenter pattern.
-Data model is represented by two classes – Task, which holds data of a task, and TaskService, which acts as a task repository.
+Data model is represented by two classes – Task, which holds data of a task, and TaskRepository, which acts as a task repository.
 There is only one View-Presenter pair, TaskView and TaskPresenter.